Cmrboy26/Cmrboy26/README.md

 # Hi, I'm Colten!

-- I'm a freshman at MSOE, majoring in Software Engineering, intending on minoring in math and data science.
-- My go-to programming language is Java.
-- Some other languages I'm familiar with are C#, HTML, CSS, C++, and Lua.

-## My Programming History

-- I started my coding journey in 2017 with Roblox and Minecraft mods around 2018.
-- I self-taught myself Java around 2019
-- Since then, in my free time, I have programmed my own games using libGDX.

-## Past Activities, Achievements, and Projects

-- One of two programmers during the FTC "CenterStage" and "Into the Deep" competition.
-(We were a state qualifier as a first-year team.)
-- Taught two Java coding classes over two summers to get underclassmen interested in programming and robotics.
-- Completed a multiplayer tower defense game in libGDX.
-- 4.0 unweighted GPA in high school with 10 total AP classes.
+I'm a first-year Software Engineering student at MSOE who strives to live a life of learning.
+In my time outside of studying and school work, I design and develop various types of projects.
+In the past, I've programmed a full-stack web application with a relational database, a completed game networked using a server-client model, and a state-qualifying robot for FIRST Tech Challenge with autonomous capabilities.
+(You can view all these projects and more in my pinned repositories below).

 ## What am I up to?

 - Working and studying hard at MSOE.
+- Designing a modular JWT authentication Spring Boot library accessable through a RESTful API.
-- Programming an online multiplayer 4X game revolving around alchemy, chemistry, and combat using LibGDX and ECS.
+- Developing an online multiplayer 4X game revolving around alchemy, chemistry, and combat using LibGDX and structured with an entity-component system.
-- Learning chemistry concepts.
-- Participating in Game Development Club and MSOE's AI club, MAIC.
+- Participating in Game Development Club, Society of Software Engineers, and MSOE's AI club, MAIC.
+- Learning and applying chemistry concepts at my home laboratory.

+## Past Activities and Achievements

+- Qualified for Wisconsin state FTC competition first year team of two programmers
+- Taught two Java coding classes over two summers to get underclassmen interested in programming and robotics.
+- Completed my first polished video game, Project Tetra TD, a scalable multiplayer tower defense game.

 ## Fun Facts

-- My favorite subjects in high school were calculus and physics.
+- My personal website/portfolio, coltenreissmann.me, is hosted on my own dedicated Linux server.
+(Our network has been experiencing issues, which is incredibly unfortunate, but I'm working on fixing it).
+- I enjoy the problem-solving associated with classes like calculus and physics
-- I love playing (and making) video games in my free time.
+- I love playing and developing video games in my free time.
-- I enjoy composing and producing music when I feel inspired.
+- When I feel inspired, I enjoy composing and producing music.
-- 8-bit music is my favorite style of music.
+- 8-bit music is my favorite genre of music.
 - I have been playing the trombone since I was in 5th grade.

 ## GitHub Stats